-1.4.1.8 Maintaining Resilience
+1.4.1.8 Maintaining reliability associated with critical substations

-To ensure the reliability of the transmission grid into the future, PJM has implemented a set of analysis to further enhance system resilience as discussed in Section 2.9 of this Manual 14B.
+To ensure the reliability of the transmission grid into the future, PJM has implemented a set of analysis to further enhance system reliability as discussed in Section 2.9 of this Manual 14B.
 This study is based on technical analysis performed, such as that performed using the PJM cascading trees tool software, and incorporates standard analytical methods of power flow study.
-As part of the RTEP process, PJM will analyze all transmission system enhancements to ensure that there are no violations of these resilience analyses.
+As part of the RTEP process, PJM will analyze all transmission system enhancements to ensure that acceptable critical substation planning analysis objectives are maintained based on the analysis.